-The NeuroPricing™ results were strikingly different to those of the traditional questionnaire study:
+The NeuroPricing™ results were strikingly different to results from traditional questionnaire:

-- The prediction from the traditional questionnaire survey: a 33% drop in sales and not profitable.
+- Traditional questionnaire predicted: a 33% drop in sales and not profitable.

-- The NeuroPricing™ research showed that the price increase of 0.25 Turkish Lira leads to a 9% drop in sales but is profitable.
+- NeuroPricing™ research predicted that the price increase of 0.25 Turkish Lira leads to a 9% drop in sales but is profitable.

-- After the price increase PepsiCo shared the actual sales figures with us.
-It turned out that it was only 7% less than the previous year and it was profitable.
+- After the price increase, PepsiCo shared the actual sales figures with us.
+It turned out that it was only 7% less than the previous year and was indeed profitable.

-- This confirms that asking people what they think of a price increase does not lead to the right results.
-Measuring unconscious reactions directly in the brain on the other hand, does.
+- This confirms that asking people what they think of a price increase does not lead to accurate results.
+On the other hand, measuring unconscious brain responses does bring better predictions.

 Advice to Lays

 The price increase of 0.25 Turkish Lira leads to a 9% decrease in revenue, but is profitable.
-The price increase is therefore a safe option.
+The price increase is therefore a good option.